shilpisirohi12/shilpisirohi12.github.io/README.md

 CLAUDE-manual.md - This file contains the manual thought process to create the application.
 This is used to document the thought process and can be used to recreate the application in future.

 CLAUDE.md - This file contains the memory which is used by cluade to create the application.
 This is created later once the application is created by running /init command in claude code.
-This is used to provide context to cluade to create the application.
+This is used to provide context to claude to create the application.